DUNE-DAQ/listrev/docs/README.md

 In order to run it, setup the runtime environment for hte DAQ version you are using.

 To generate a valid configuration file you can issue the following command:
-`python -m listrev.app_confgen`
+`listrev_gen  --ints-per-list 222 --wait-ms 2000 listref_conf`

+The `-h` option will show you the available configuration options.

-A json file, called *listrev-app.json* will be created in you working directory.
+A directory *listrev_conf* will be created in your working directory.

-To run the application issue the following command:
+To run issue the following command:
-`daq_application -n pippo -c stdin://listrev-app.json`
+`nanorc listrev_conf`

-You can now send run control commands to the application, as indicated in the prompt.
+You can now boot, i.e. launch, the application and send run control commands to the application, as indicated in the prompt.
+It will be possible to monitor the output of the application in the log file (created in the working directory) and operational monitoring (either a file in your working directory or grafana, depending on how you configured the system).